Graduate Academic Regulations

 Students who satisfy the above requirements will be considered candidates for graduation and will be eligible to participate in graduation ceremonies.

-Students who do not satisfy degree requirements must delete their application in CougarNet and submit a new graduation application for a future term.
+Students who do not satisfy degree requirements must delete their application in CougarNet and submit a new graduation application for a future semester.

 Graduation Ceremony.
 A graduation ceremony is held at the end of the fall and spring semesters.
 Students who do not plan to attend the ceremony must indicate so on the application for graduation.